verida/documentation/docs/concepts/data-storage.md

 Under the hood a combination of [CouchDB](https://en.wikipedia.org/wiki/Apache_CouchDB) and [PouchDB](https://pouchdb.com/) is used to store user data.
 Here’s why that combination was chosen over other options:

 - CouchDB was released in 2005.
 It is well supported and battle hardened over the years.
 This meets the principle: `Suitable for Enterprise use`.
-- CouchDB supports multi-master replication and multi-version concurrency control (MVCCC) making it ideally suited to synchronise data between applications.
+- CouchDB supports multi-master replication and multi-version concurrency control (MVCCC) making it ideally suited to synchronize data between applications.
 This meets the principle: `Write once, use everywhere`.
 - CouchDB supports custom user permissions.
 This meets the principle: `Security must not be compromised`.
 - PouchDB is a Javascript implementation of CouchDB that can run within a web browser (or mobile app) enabling user data to be encrypted within the web browser before being sent to CouchDB, while still enabling full database query support of the encrypted data.
 This meets the principles: `Security must not be compromised` and helps on-board new developers by providing well known query capabilities.